-Internship in Fitness, Wellness and Recreation
+Internship in Fitness, Wellness and Recreation PREREQUISITES: FW 260 and FW 275 (formerly known as AT 250)

-Prerequisites: AT 275 and FWR 250 This course is designed to allow students to explore and experience the sport industry.
+This course is designed to allow students to explore and experience the sport industry.
 Students will see firsthand the roles and responsibilities of various industry experts and their professional relations with the community.
 3:0:3